Position: Cabin Counselor – AstroCamp CA

 **This estimated start date is contingent and could change due to COVID-19 guidelines from the CDC, the State of California, and County Public Health Officials.**

-A Cabin Counselor is responsible for the overall needs and support of campers.
-In addition, Cabin Counselors assist in the supervision and the facilitation of camp programs, rules, and regulations.
+The counselor is responsible for the needs of the campers and to assist in the supervision and facilitating of programs, camp rules and regulations.

 Specific Responsibilities (Examples of Duties):

 - Learn the names and likes/dislikes of your campers.
 Be knowledgeable about the needs of campers including special diets, eating habits, etc.

 - Assure the cleanliness of dorms and areas daily.

 - Counsel campers when necessary.